Aortic Valve Replacement: Minimally Invasive

 some help at home for a while.

 Be sure to keep all follow-up appointments.
-You probably will have your stitches or
+You'll likely have your stitches or staples

-Be aware that you may tire easily after the surgery, but you will gradually start
+Be aware that you may tire easily after the surgery, but you will slowly start to

 to be less than for an open aortic valve replacement.